pstaender/bucketnotes/README.md

   * minimalistic interface
   * auto-save
   * dark mode
+  * offline mode (progressive web app)
   * responsive (works on desktop, mobile and tablet)
   * different fixed-size fonts
-  * supports a bit of markdown syntax
+  * supports some markdown syntax
   * writes and reads text files from any s3 bucket
   * supports versioning (if s3 versioning is enabled)
   * built-in OCR (via tesseract+wasm)
   * html and pdf to markdown import
-  * progressive web app (means: you can do offline writing)
   * requires no extra service than the s3 bucket
   * open source

+## What is missing / not working?

+  * fully working undo / redo  - therefore the bucket versioning is a good backup
+  * jumping caret (occasionally) - reload the page to fix

 ## Server requirements